-We have been operating remotely since the middle of March 2020.
+We have been working remotely since March 2020 and have adopted a hybrid work schedule since the middle of March 2022.
 While we feel our remote work environment is secure, cybersecurity attacks have increased in an attempt to breach our system and take advantage of employees working from home.
 The technology in employees' homes may not be as robust as in our offices and could cause the networks, information systems, applications, and other tools available to employees to be more limited or less reliable than in our offices.
 We have experienced higher than normal phishing and other attempts to access our systems.
 We have not had a cybersecurity breach and maintain vigilance around our technology platforms, but there is no assurance that all cybersecurity risks will be mitigated.